Ryan-Somers/ryan-somers-cs-portfolio/README.md

-# Program Exit Assessment
+# Computer Science Portfolio
 ## Ryan Somers
 Somers.Ryan@cegep-heritage.qc.ca

 Heritage College

-Third-Year Computer Science Student
+Recent graduate of Cégep Heritage College.

 The program's learning results are demonstrated by the students' creation of a digital Git portfolio, which also serves as a technical resume for job applications.